tildecity/tilde.city/server-config/HOWTO.md

 Server Setup HOWTO
 ==================
+This here is the transparency part of tilde.city!
+If you have any questions, things aren't clear, etc, just ask, via e-mail or in a GitHub issue.

 Just to be different we're using VPSes from cloudatcost.com - one awesome feature is that they provide servers for a single one-time payment!
 But there are some restrictions, and they're not the highest-powered boxes, but